 Depending on your timeline and budget, you can choose between samples and prototypes.

-For instance, if you require millions of packaging boxes, then production prototype makes sense because you would definitely want to ensure that the printing and logo placing should not go wrong.
+For instance, if you require millions of packaging boxes, then the production prototype makes sense because you would definitely want to ensure that the printing and logo placing should not go wrong.
 Prototyping will surely cost time and cash, but you will be confident during the final production.

-If you require immediate packaging solution or smaller number of boxes, then choosing from samples could be just perfect.
+If you require immediate packaging solution or a smaller number of boxes, then choosing from samples could be just perfect.

 [Image Courtesy: www.markermaker.co.uk]0